rotki/rotki/docs/usage_guide.rst

 You can import data from `binance.com <https://binance.com/>`_ into rotki by clicking on "Import Data" on the left sidebar and then following the instructions.

-rotki can import a CSV data file exported from Binance.
+Rotki can import a CSV data file exported from Binance.
 But due to Binance's csv format some data may be not importable.
 You will see warnings if this happens.

 By importing a csv file you are able to import more than with the API.
 Particularly: Trades, Deposits and Withdrawals, Small assets exchange BNB, ETH 2.0 Staking and ETH 2.0 Staking Rewards, Launchpool Interests, POS savings interest, POS savings purchase, POS savings redemption.